-Mayo Clinic's Neuropathology and Microscopy Laboratory operates a brain bank that examines brains from individuals with memory and motor disorders under the auspices of the Mayo Clinic Alzheimer's Disease Research Center.
+Mayo Clinic's Neuropathology and Microscopy Laboratory operates a brain bank that studies brains from individuals with cognitive and movement disorders, as well as motor neuron disease.
+The brain bank serves these projects, institutions and programs:

-Our laboratory studies neuropsychologic characteristics of Lewy body dementia alongside Tanis J. Ferman, Ph.D., at Mayo Clinic.
-We also assist in characterization of mouse models of neurofibrillary degeneration through a National Institutes of Health (NIH)-funded program project directed by Dr. Michael Hutton.
-Finally, we bank brains for one of the longest running clinicopathologic studies in the United States, the Einstein Aging Study, a program directed by Dr. Richard Lipton at Albert Einstein College of Medicine in New York.
+Finally, the bank brain serves as the Neuropathology Core for one of the longest running clinicopathologic studies in the United States, the Einstein Aging Study, a program directed by Richard B. Lipton, M.D., at Albert Einstein College of Medicine in New York City.

-In addition to these NIH-funded studies, our laboratory participates in the diagnosis and research of brains for the Florida's Alzheimer's Disease Initiative and for CurePSP.
+In addition to these National Institutes of Health-funded studies, the Neuropathology and Microscopy Lab provides diagnostic evaluations and contributes to research on brains from the State of Florida Alzheimer's Disease Initiative and for CurePSP.

-Our laboratory has a particular interest in the interface between normal aging and Alzheimer's disease, as well as in non-Alzheimer's degenerative disorders such as Lewy body dementia, corticobasal degeneration, progressive supranuclear palsy and frontotemporal dementia.
-The primary focus of our research on aging is neuropathologic characterization of brains of individuals who had been prospectively and longitudinally evaluated during life.
+The lab's research focuses on the interface between normal aging and dementia, as well as on non-Alzheimer's degenerative disorders such as Lewy body dementia, corticobasal degeneration, progressive supranuclear palsy, frontotemporal degeneration and amyotrophic lateral sclerosis.
+A major focus of our research on human brain aging is neuropathologic characterization of brains of individuals who had been prospectively and longitudinally evaluated during life.
 These studies aim to determine differences in a range of biological parameters in brains of people with normal cognitive function, mild cognitive impairment and dementia.
 Our focus on Parkinson's disease is to identify preclinical Parkinson's disease to develop a means for early diagnosis.

 The Neuropathology and Microscopy Lab is affiliated with other Mayo Clinic research and education areas.